Advanced Engineering 29th and 30st October 2025

 The GP:50 311 is a hazardous duty transducer, for the measurement of liquid hydrogen pressure at -253°C, the main applications being transport and storage.

 DDM’s hydrogen use pressure sensors PV-22H2 series have been extensively tested with various compositions of hydrogen, oxygen, water and vapour.
 Used for measuring the pressure of hydrogen gas at -40°C, as hydrogen has to be in its gaseous state before it can be burned in an internal combustion or turbine engine.
-The PC-22H2 sensor’s wetted parts are manufactured from Nitronic 50, a stainless steel alloy.
+The PV-22H2 sensor’s wetted parts are manufactured from Nitronic 50, a stainless steel alloy.
 This is a nitrogen-strengthened austenitic stainless steel that has properties combining excellent strength, ductility, toughness, corrosion resistance and fabricability.